 The process is locally lead through a Policy Committee comprised of one elected official from each of the 13 Local Government Units within the watershed.
 It will involve a broad range of stakeholders throughout the process including the use of an Advisory Committee and public meetings.
 The resulting plan will address the most significant threats to our water resources and an implementation strategy that provides the greatest benefit to the watershed.

-A public hearing on the Comprehensive Watershed Management Plan will be held on August 12, 2021 at 5:30 p.m.
+A public hearing on the Comprehensive Watershed Management Plan was held on August 12, 2021 at 5:30 p.m.
 The agenda and meeting information can be found on the Olmsted County Meeting Portal.
+A recording of the hearing and policy committee is available below.

 The following documents consist of various elements including tests, tables, graphs, etc. To view them or if you need assistance interpreting them, please contact Olmsted County Public Works at 507-328-7070.